How Your LLC Will Be Taxed

-Regardless of whether you withhold federal income tax, your employees may need to file their own tax returns.
+Regardless of whether you withhold federal and state income tax, your employees may need to file their own tax returns.

-Most South Dakota LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
-The most common types of estimated
+Most LLCs must pay estimated taxes throughout the year, depending on the amount of profit and income you expect to make.
+The most common types of estimated tax are:

-No, South Dakota does not have a general state income tax.
+No. Unlike most states, South Dakota does not have a state income tax.

 No. South Dakota does not have a franchise tax.